westerndigitalcorporation/libzbc/README.md

 * **zbc_write_zone** This application illustrates the use of the functions *zbc_pwrite()* and *zbc_pwritev()* to write data to a zone at the zone write pointer location.

-* **zbc_set_zones** This application can be used to initialize the ZBC emulation mode for a regular file or a raw standard block device.

-* **zbc_set_write_ptr** This application can be used to set the write pointer of a zone of an emulated ZBC device to any LBA value (within the range of the specified zone).
-It is intended for testing purposes only and is not valid for native ZBC devices.

 * **gzbc** provides a graphical user interface showing zone information of a zoned device.
 It also displays the write status (write pointer position) of